-Similar to classic Chrome, the only difference with black chrome is the black pigmentation.
-Keeping black chrome clean is exactly the same as classic.
+Like classic Chrome, the only difference with black chrome is the black pigmentation.
+Keeping black chrome clean is the same as classic.
 However, due to the colour of black chrome, we wouldn’t recommend taking kitchen foil to it.
 This may damage the colouring, and nobody wants that!
 Should your black chrome be cared for regularly, you shouldn’t have any issues with keeping fresh and slick.

 Much like other metals you’ll find in your home, cleaning brushed metal is super easy, should you keep on top of it.
 Although a Chrome finish is super modern, sleek and shiny, the practicality of Brushed Metal is invaluable.
 It will hide any little scratches, keep a glossy feel and is suitable in all different interior styles.

 Be sure to dust your brushed chrome regularly to avoid it looking dull.
 Again, soapy water should be all you need to remove any marks.
-For those harder to remove marks, window cleaner or our 50:50 water and white vinegar spray work really well!
+For those harder to remove marks, window cleaner or our 50:50 water and white vinegar spray work well.

-Our favourite tip for cleaning brushed metals has to be Baby Oil!
+Our favourite tip for cleaning brushed metals is baby oil!
 Baby oil goes a long way, so use sparingly.
 All you need to do is rub the baby oil on with a paper towel, and buff away any excess with a dry, micro fibre cloth.

 Brushed Steel is such a beautiful metal to use in your home.
 By keeping on top of its maintenance and ensuring to polish regularly, it can last for years and years.
 As modern kitchens tend to use brushed metals on everything from cookers, sinks and fridges, using baby oil will keep your home shining and smelling amazing.

 When it comes adding warmth to your modern home, you cannot beat a touch of wood.
-Caring for real wood can be time-consuming and complicated, which is why we love Wood Veneers so much.
-With modern day technologies, you could hardly tell that your new table isn’t real wood (except maybe looking at the price tag!).
+Caring for real wood can be time-consuming and complicated, which is why we love wood veneers so much.
+With modern day technologies, you could hardly tell that your new table isn’t really wood (except maybe looking at the price tag!).

 - Remove as much of the liquid/sauce as possible as quickly as you can.

 - Avoid the hesitation to scrub as the veneer finish.
-This will only make things worse and you can bed the stain deeper into the surface.
+This will only make things worse and you can embed the stain deeper into the surface.

 - Be sure to dry the table thoroughly, and if needed, repeat the above steps until the stain has gone.
 The key is to act fast to remove any stains.